RhapsodyInGeek/Qodot-Entity-Tutorial/part_1-setup.md

 ## Part 1: Initial Setup

 Alright, no time for warm welcomes, I need to teach you the awful secrets behind the universe.
 This tutorial is going to assume that you are familiar with Godot's basics.
 If you haven't opened up Godot and poked around a bit yet, I'd recommend you do so before getting started with Qodot.
 All good now?
 Great.
-First things first:
+First things first, though, **[you'll need to install Qodot](https://github.com/QodotPlugin/Qodot/)**.
+Make sure to follow the instructions fully, don't just skim them.